Overview

 Creating the Payment Request

-endpoint enables you to initiate a payment request by submitting a structured JSON object.
+The/payment/create endpoint enables you to initiate a payment request by submitting a structured JSON object.

 Endpoint